-Maltese Fireworks is part of the Maltese culture traditions.
-We celebrate at least 120 feasts in our towns and village to the patron saint of each locality.
+Malta fireworks is part of the Maltese culture traditions.
+We celebrate at least 102 village feasts in our towns and village to the patron saint of each locality.
 It is a very old tradition linked with traditional religious ties over the last four centuries.
 It is also part of our character to expose our desire to celebrate and not the least with lots of noise.

 We compete in all aspects between villages and band club with pyrotechnic capabilities.
 So much money is spent every year on fireworks displays with a spectacle of colours spread over various days of the week before the actual feast day.

-Every year during April the Malta International Fireworks Festival is held with the participation of local and foreign pyrotechnic companies from all five continents.
-It is one of the main attractions in Malta with a spectacle of colours display in Malta’s magnificent Grand Harbour, Bugibba and Marsaxlokk bays.
+The Malta International Fireworks Festival is held with the participation of local and foreign pyrotechnic companies from all five continents.
+It is one of the main attractions in Malta with a spectacle of colours display in Malta’s magnificent Grand Harbour and other locations around the islands.

 specialized in this tradition as it was one of the times used in those days.